-Last weekend the team of researchers charged with the preparation of the FCHgo toolkit met in Winterthur to further develop the stories, games, plays and factsheets about hydrogen energy and fuel cells technology that will go into the toolkit.
+On a beautiful June weekend the team of researchers charged with the preparation of the FCHgo toolkit met in Winterthur to further develop the stories, games, plays and factsheets about hydrogen energy and fuel cells technology that will go into the toolkit.

 In this interview Tiziana Altiero, Federico Corni, Elisabeth Dumont and Hans Fuchs talk about the scientific bases of the FCHgo concept and give insight into their work on the toolkit materials.

 FCHgo: To begin with, could you please shortly introduce us to your work on the FCHgo toolkit and the materials you are developing?